 Runic Inscriptions Through Time & Space

 This website allows users to search geographical areas for runic inscriptions.
-The controls allow one to search according to century, original/current location of the inscriptions, and restrict the search to the type of object (runestones, rune sticks, coins, etc.).
-This is a great way of getting an overview of how many inscriptions are in any geographic region, and can be helpful when planning field excursions.
+The controls allow one to search according to the century and original/current location of the inscriptions and restrict the search to the type of object (runestones, rune sticks, coins, etc.).
+This is a great way to get an overview of how many inscriptions are in any geographic region and can be helpful when planning field excursions.

 Christer Hamp’s website

-This is a fantastic website to find pictures of runic inscriptions.
+This is a fantastic website for finding pictures of runic inscriptions.
 It is divided into two eras: “old” (160 to 1700 CE) and “new” (1700 to present day).
 One can browse through the listings for all countries or search within the inscriptions’ transliterations and Swedish translations.
-At the bottom right are links to pages organized around known rune carvers, the Ingvar-stones, the Jarlabanki-stones, stones with images from the story of Sigurd the dragon-slayer, and newly-published pages.
+At the bottom right are links to pages organized around known rune carvers, the Ingvar stones, the Jarlabanki stones, stones with images from the story of Sigurd the dragon slayer, and newly published pages.

 Uppsala Rune Blog

 The Uppsala Rune Blog is written by the director of the Uppsala Runic Forum, Professor Henrik Williams, and has been on the web since September 2016.
 The posts deal with a variety of topics such as interesting new discoveries, special lectures, runic excursions, and other runic topics of interest that are well-worth reading.
 One can even sign up to receive emails when new posts are published and never miss a beat.

 Judith Jesch’s highly recommendable blog has been on the web since 2008 and spans across various runic- and Viking-related topics from new archaeological discoveries to upcoming films, books, Viking ship replicas, and many other items of interest.
 It always makes for an interesting, informative, and entertaining read.